omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 		node[${networkSize}] : ${nodeType}
 	}

-The `targetFileName`, `targetTypeName` and `nedPackageName` variables are automatically filled out by the wizard, based on what file or folder name the user has selected in the wizard.
-The rest of template variables are provided by the custom wizard page and will be substituted into the template automatically.
+The template variables will be substituted into the template automatically.

-Specific wizard dialogs will also define extra variables for use in the templates, e.g. the wizard type that creates a complete simulation (with all required files), will put the `simulationName` variable into the context.
+Specific wizard dialog types will also define extra variables for use in the templates, e.g. the wizard type that creates a complete simulation (with all required files), will put the `simulationName` variable into the context.
 To see all defined variables, check the Appendix.